» Loss of an Older Multiple

-When CLIMB began, it centered around parents who had experienced the death of one or more of their twins or higher multiples during pregnancy, at birth and infancy.
-Sadly, it did not take us long to see that there were many twin, triplet (or higher) babies who lived past pregnancy and birth, and even past the higher risk of SIDS, Sudden Infant Death Syndrome, and other risks, but died after their first birthday, as a toddler or young child, from congenital problems, illness, accidents and other causes, leaving behind heartbroken parents and a survivor(s) who had been their companion 24/7 since birth.
+When CLIMB began, it centered around parents who had experienced the death of one or more of their twins or higher multiples during pregnancy, at birth, and in infancy.
+Sadly, it did not take us long to see that there were many twin, triplet, or higher babies who lived past pregnancy and birth, and even past the higher risk of SIDS, Sudden Infant Death Syndrome, and other risks, but died after their first birthday, as a toddler or young child, from congenital problems, illness, accidents, and other causes, leaving behind heartbroken parents and a survivor(s) who had been their companion 24/7 since birth.
 If you are visiting this section because you are having to cope with this tragedy, we are very sorry—and it is dedicated to these children and to their surviving siblings.

-Probably the single most prevalent cause that we have seen is accidental drowning, most often with children who are toddlers, as well as accidents in the home and elsewhere.
-Many twin or higher multiple birth children have also been lost to sudden illness, to cancer, to congenital problems or the longterm affects of prematurity (now that technology is allowing some children to live longer but yet is not always able to “save” them).
-We have known a number of families who have lost a twin or multiple child to what some call “older SIDS”, the sudden and unexplained death, usually in their sleep, of an otherwise healthy child who is more than one or two years old.
-Though statistics do not exist (as far as we know) it is possible that childhood loss is somewhat more prevalent in twins and multiples because of the greater rate of prematurity and of congenital problems (in “identicals”), and the possibility (some have speculated though we have no statistics) that young multiples are more at risk for some kinds of accidents.
-Either way, as with the other kinds of multiple birth loss, there is the sad reality that anything that can come up with a singleton child is twice as likely to affect a set of twins…three times as likely to affect a set of triplets…
+Probably the single most prevalent cause that we have seen is accidental drowning, most often with children who are toddlers, as well as accidents in the home and elsewhere (at one time we knew 9 families who had lost a twin from furniture accidents).
+Many twin or higher multiple birth children have also been lost to sudden illness, cancer, congenital problems, or the long-term effects of prematurity (now that technology is allowing some children to live longer but yet is not always able to “save” them).
+We have known a number of families who have lost a twin or multiple child to what some call older SIDS, SUDC, the sudden and unexplained death, usually in their sleep, of an otherwise healthy child who is more than one or two years old (see sudc.org).
+Though statistics do not exist (as far as we know), it is possible that childhood loss is somewhat more prevalent in twins and multiples because of the greater rate of prematurity and of congenital problems (in “identicals”), and the possibility (some have speculated though we have no statistics) that young multiples are more at risk for some kinds of accidents.
+Either way, as with the other types of multiple birth loss, there is the sad reality that anything that can come up with a singleton child is twice as likely to affect a set of twins…three times as likely to affect a set of triplets…

-At the same time parents are confronted with suddenly seeing the survivor as only one child, with half of the pair missing (and sometimes, extreme fear and vulnerability for the survivor)—and the rather superhuman challenge of dealing with the grief of the surviving twin or multiples, and helping them to “understand”, sometimes also when the child has witnessed the death in an accident.
-Many families have benefited very much from counseling for the parents by a sensitive therapist, and “play therapy” for the young survivor to act out what he or she is experiencing and feeling in a way that can be helped, or therapy for an older survivor.
+At the same time parents are confronted with suddenly seeing the survivor as only one child, with half of the pair missing (and sometimes, extreme fear and vulnerability for the survivor)—and the rather superhuman challenge of dealing with the grief of the surviving twin or multiples, and helping them to understand, sometimes also when the child has witnessed the death in an accident.
+Many families have benefited very much from counseling for the parents by a sensitive therapist, and play therapy for the young survivor to act out what he or she is experiencing and feeling in a way that can be helped, or therapy for an older survivor.
 We have the impression that the initial adjustment period – the painful time involved for the family and surviving child(ren) to begin to adapt and regroup to the loss and to the changed family and be able to cope with the ongoing challenges – is something like two to three years.
+(And this is only the initial adjustment.)

 The Loss of a Twin or Multiple in Childhood